rerun-io/rerun/docs/content/concepts/entity-component.md

 In Python, the `rr.AnyValue` helper object can be used to add custom component(s) to an archetype:

-code-example: extra_value
+code-example: extra_values

 It can also be used log an entirely custom set of components:

-code-example: any_value
+code-example: any_values

 For more complex use-cases, custom objects implementing the `rr.AsComponents` protocol can be used.
 For Rust, the `rerun::AsComponents` trait must be implemented:

-code-example: custom-data
+code-example: custom_data

 ### Empty Entities